facebook/react/docs/docs/11-advanced-performance.md

 So far so good, dealing with such simple props/state structures is easy.
 We could even generalize an implementation based on shallow equality and mix it into components.
 In fact, React already provides such implementation: [PureRenderMixin](http://facebook.github.io/react/docs/pure-render-mixin.html).

 But what if your components' props or state are mutable data structures?.
-Say the prop the component receives, instead of being a string like 'bar', is a Javascript object that contains a string such as, { foo: 'bar' }:
+Say the prop the component receives, instead of being a string like `'bar'`, is a Javascript object that contains a string such as, `{ foo: 'bar' }`:

 ```javascript
 React.createClass({